theuggla/theuggla.github.io/_posts/2017-10-02-compile-csharp-to-exe-vscode.markdown

 ### the second surge

-You'll fins lots of articles on how to accomplish this with something that does not work anymore, from before dotnet decided on compiling with a csproj-file.
+You'll find lots of articles on how to accomplish this with something that does not work anymore, from before dotnet decided on compiling with a csproj-file.
 Then finally you'll find these two articles and rejoice, because they finally explain how to package your exe in a folder together with the dll-files needed:

 #### the saviours